High Capacity Metro Train: Design

-Approximately 30–40% of passengers will be seated when the train is at full capacity.
-The standing areas of the train will offer multiple types of straps and handles for the safety of standing passengers, and wide doors for rapid ingress and egress from these areas.
-As well as 70 passenger information displays (PIDs) in each train, Wi-Fi connection will be available throughout the passenger areas.
-The PIDs will show the next station, current time, and the train's location on an adapted rail map.
-Displays on the front and sides of the train will indicate its destination.
-Twenty-eight wheelchair spaces and wide aisles between seats will enable easy access for passengers with disabilities.
+Approximately 30–40% of passengers are seated when the train is at full capacity.
+The standing areas of the train offer multiple types of straps and handles for the safety of standing passengers, and wide doors for rapid ingress and egress from these areas.
+In addition to seventy passenger information displays (PIDs) in each train, Wi-Fi connections are available throughout the passenger areas.
+The PIDs show the next station, current time, and the train's location on an adapted rail map.
+Displays on the front and sides of the train indicate its destination.
+Twenty-eight wheelchair spaces and wide aisles between seats enable easy access for passengers with disabilities.

-A number of semi-automated features will be implemented in the HCMT design, including the capacity for low-speed shunting by remote control and for trains to be started without the presence of a driver.
-The trains will also automatically estimate the passenger load, and the reading can be accessed remotely.
-Furthermore, the HCMTs will include "stopping aids" to maximize accuracy of the position of train's arrival at platforms.
+A number of semi-automated features are included in the HCMT design, including the capacity for low-speed shunting by remote control and for trains to be started without the presence of a driver.
+The trains also automatically estimate the passenger load, and the reading can be accessed remotely.
+Furthermore, the HCMTs include "stopping aids" to maximise accuracy of the position of train's arrival at platforms.

 Drivers will also have the capacity to open individual doors on the trains.